2012 Tampa Bay Buccaneers season: Week 1: vs. Carolina Panthers

 The Tampa Bay defense held Carolina to only 10 yards rushing, snapping a ten-game losing streak dating back to week 6 of the 2011 NFL season.
-Tampa Bay's last win was at home on October 16, 2011 against the Saints (26–20).
+Tampa Bay's last win was at home on October 16, 2011, against the Saints (26–20).
 Ronde Barber started his 200th consecutive game, finishing the game with a sack and an interception.

 Week 2: at New York Giants

 Eli Manning threw for 510 yards, while the Tampa Bay defense allowed over 600 yards to the New York Giants' offense.
 This was the most offensive yards allowed in Buccaneers franchise history.
 Tampa Bay had the lead throughout the third quarter, but the Giants came back to win the game in the fourth quarter scoring 25 points.
-The Buccaneers allowed 96 rushing yards to the Giants.

 Week 3: at Dallas Cowboys

 Aqib Talib intercepted Tony Romo on the fourth play of the game, which led to a Tampa Bay touchdown and an early lead 7–0 over the Cowboys.
 However, the Buccaneer offense sputtered, and failed to score on their next nine possessions.
 In the first 57 minutes of the game, Tampa Bay had only 96 net yards of offense.
 Adrian Clayborn injured his knee throughout the second half and was expected to miss the rest of the season after the Buccaneers placed him on injured reserve.